What Bag is Right for a Bug Out Bag?

 - Bags under 2500 cubic inches (40 litres) make good day packs

 - 2 – 3 day bags tend to be 2500 – 4000 cubic inches (40 – 65 litres)

 - 4 – 7 day packs are likely to be 4000 – 6000 cubic inches (65 – 95 litres)

 Once you have selected the right type of bag, you now need to think about the material it is made from.

-Bags made of canvas will be tough.
-Most military bags are made from canvas as they can hold their shape under a heavy load.
-However a canvas BOB will be heavier than others.
+Bags made of the canvas will be tough.
+Most military bags are made from the canvas as they can hold their shape under a heavy load.
+However, a canvas BOB will be heavier than others.